-Health, Dental, Life, and Disability Insurance
+Health, Dental, Life and Disability Insurance

-The city will contribute a monthly amount toward group health, dental, life, and disability insurance benefits for each eligible employee.
-Employees that work an average or are expected to work 30 or more hours per week or the equivalent of 130 hours or more per month are eligible for these benefits.
+The city will contribute a monthly amount toward group health, dental, life and disability insurance benefits for each eligible employee and his/her dependents.
+An employee working 30 hours or more per week (or the equivalent of 130 hours or more per month) is eligible to receive benefits.
+Employees working 30-39 hours per week will receive pro-rated benefits.
+Waiting periods will apply as determined by the plan.

-The city makes a competitive monthly contribution toward these benefits.
-The cost sharing amount and the type of coverage is determined annually by Resolution of the City Council.
+The city makes a competitive monthly contribution toward group health, dental, and life insurance benefits.
+Cost sharing is determined by Resolution of the City Council.
 Employees are encouraged to look closely at this contribution as part of their overall compensation package with the city.